SPECIAL INTEREST GROUPS (SIGs) GENERAL OPERATIONS FRAMEWORK

 The Dean, President, or Chief Academic Officer at ASCO member institutions identifies or confirms the individual with primary responsibility for the function or teaching area represented by a SIG as the primary designee.

-Participants may also be associated with organizations affiliated with a school or college of optometry such as residency supervisors at external sites and adjunct faculty.
+Participants may also be associated with organizations affiliated with a school or college of optometry such as residency supervisors at external sites and adjunct faculty, or others.
+SIG chairs are permitted to invite additional participants from ASCO member institutions providing that SIG has enough funds to cover those additional participants.
 Other persons not affiliated with a member institution may be invited by a SIG to participate at the SIG’s or individual’s own expense.

 Funding and Management/Administrative Fees

 - SIGs may be partially supported directly with ASCO operating funds, by the schools and colleges, by program registration fees or by external sources.

 - SIGs that raise less than $15,000 in the previous fiscal year will receive a base amount of annual funding to help support a meeting during the Academy or another national organization’s meeting.
 The support level is set by the ASCO Board of Directors as part of the annual budget process (currently $1,000 – use or lose).